 Over 90% of startups don’t survive because they either fail to find the product-market fit or simply don’t have a solid plan.
 A carefully crafted discovery phase will help you avoid both fatal mistakes.
 It will help you hit multiple goals, from market research and product vision to detailed backlog and cost optimization.

 A minimum viable product (MVP) is a basic version of a product that includes only the essential features needed to solve a customer’s problem.
 Essentially, it’s the most powerful instrument for gathering customer feedback and testing new business hypotheses.
 On top of that, it’s the fastest way to the first investments.

 Analyzing the experience of existing players works both for bad and good examples.
 While you can learn what not to do from famous fails, there’s nothing wrong with following a few working ideas from those who did it well.

 One way Amazon reduces TTM is by using a process called “working backwards.”
 It involves starting with the customer and working back to the product, identifying customer needs, and creating a product that meets them as quickly as possible.
 Additionally, Amazon uses agile development methodologies and rapid prototyping and leverages technology to streamline its product development process.

 Netflix reduced TTM for its streaming service by using a data-driven approach to content creation.
 The entertainment giant uses data analytics to identify trends and genres and develop original content based on those insights.
 Additionally, Netflix perfected its recommendation algorithms to quickly adapt to changing customer preferences.

 Launching Fast with Rocketech

 At Rocketech, we focus on long-term, productive partnerships and offer a 360 approach to product development.
-We help startups go a long way from ideation to the first investments and revenue as soon as possible.
+As a startup software development company, we help founders go a long way from ideation to the first investments and revenue as soon as possible.
 Our experience and well-established processes have proved that launching software faster works.